NicholasCiuica/itws1100-ciuicn/quiz3/README.md

 If I find the user, I sign them in and keep them signed in using session storage.

 If a user goes to the labs homepage (now index.php in classes/IntroITWS/) while they are signed in as an admin user, I add a form to add new labs.
+Each lab is listed on this page, and admins have the option to delete labs by clicking the deleteLab button assigned to the lab they want to delete.

+My quiz3 folder conains my archived index.html website homepage, a folder of included php modules for building all my sites, and a folder of sql commands that I used to make and populate my database tables.
+It also contains my database's contents at the time of submission and the CREATE commands used to make them (ciuicn-mySite.sql).
+Additionally, it contains conn.php, which contains my database credentials, delete-lab.js, which triggers delete-lab.php whenever a deleteLab button is clicked on my labs homepage, and sanitize.php, which includes a php function that removes reserved or unsafe characters from an input string so that it may be used as a url.

-I did not see a use for the myFooters or myProjects database tables when following the quiz instructions so I ended up not adding them.
+I did not see a use for the myFooters or myProjects database tables when following the quiz instructions so I ended up not creating them.

 **Credentials for my sign-in feature, added to mySiteUsers using SQL:**